Late-transition vs smooth $H(z)$ deformation models for the resolution of the Hubble crisis: Discussion and conclusions

 \section{Discussion and conclusions}

 We have investigated the quality of fit to cosmological data of five models that attempt to solve the $H_0$ crisis.
 Besides the standard \lcdm model, we considered three smooth $H(z)$ deformation models ($w$CDM, CPL and PEDE) and two models that allow for a sudden transition of the SnIa absolute magnitude $M$ at a recent cosmological redshift $z_t$.
 We performed model selection via the Akaike Information Criterion and the Bayes factor.
+This is a more detailed and extended fit to the data that includes the full CMB angular power spectrum, instead of just the peak locations, discussed in the previous studies \cite{Alestas:2020zol, Marra:2021fvf} that introduced the ultra-late transition idea.
+We have also included additional cosmological models to compare the fit with the $M$ transition models and implemented different priors and model selection criteria.

 We found that the transition models are strongly favored with respect to the \lcdm model.
 We also found that PEDE is strongly disfavored and that $w$CDM and CPL are weakly favored and disfavored, respectively.
 Specifically, only $M$-transition models are able to maintain consistency with the SnIa absolute magnitude $M_c$ measured by Cepheid calibrators while at the same time maintaining a quality of fit to the cosmological data at $z>0.01$ that is identical with that of $\Lambda$CDM.

 \begin{centering}

 \end{centering}